LoginRadius/engineering-portal/content/identity/free-developer-plan-for-authentication/index.md

 * **Hosted Login Pages**: No need to build authentication from scratch.
 Our hosted login pages let you quickly deploy secure, brand-aligned login experiences without managing the infrastructure.

-* **Standard Account Security: **We take security seriously.
+* **Standard Account Security**: We take security seriously.
 Your users’ data stays protected with built-in security measures, including encryption, secure session handling, and compliance-ready controls.

 * **Self-Serve Deployment Tools and Libraries**: You can integrate LoginRadius into your app effortlessly with our developer-friendly SDKs, APIs, and pre-built integrations.
 No extra setup is required.